h-rsh-n/web_dev/README.md

 <a name="brief"></a>
 ## 2. Brief 📃
 * Build a full-stack application, building your own front and back end.
-* Use an Express API to serve the data from a Mongo database
+* Use an Express API to serve the data from a Mongo database.
 * Consume your API with a separate front end built with React.
 * Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models.
 * Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut.
 * Work in a team, using git to code collaboratively.
-* Be deployed online
+* Be deployed online.

 <a name="tech"></a>
 ## 3. Technologies 💻